Zoom Meetings Are Not The Same As Video Interview Etiquette

 Thanks to the COVID-19 pandemic, videoconferencing has changed the way corporate meetings are being conducted.
 Understandably, as part of the “new normal,” a lot of former business expectations have been relaxed.
-We’ve all seen videos of television professionals getting interrupted mid-stream by toddlers, cats and dogs unexpectedly joining Zoom meetings, and workers who don’t realize their boxer shorts or pajama bottoms are visible on camera.
+We’ve all seen videos of television professionals getting interrupted mid-stream by toddlers, cats, and dogs unexpectedly joining Zoom meetings, and workers who don’t realize their boxer shorts or pajama bottoms are visible on camera.
 We’ve become accustomed to (and entertained by) these new informalities.
 What about a video interview etiquette?

-But, make no mistake: these relaxed expectations do not apply to video interviews.
+Make no mistake: these relaxed expectations do not apply to video interview etiquette.

 Kinsa Group recently had a candidate rejected for this very reason.
 After a stellar phone interview, my client asked me to arrange a follow up video interview.
 It didn’t go well.
 My candidate was dressed very informally.
 She had a beverage and kept slurping from it–a noise that was greatly magnified by the earbuds/mic she was using–and her cat kept walking on her laptop keyboard, getting between her and the camera.